×

 What is the Stamp Act?

-The Stamp Act is a law designed to collect tax on certain instruments or documents.
+The Stamp Act is a law designed to collect taxes on certain instruments or documents.
 Its primary purpose is to provide legal validity to documents and generate revenue for the state.
 This act applies to various legal instruments, ensuring that all transactions are documented and taxed appropriately.

 What is the Maharashtra Stamp Act?